yongjun21/Excel-Puzzle-Solvers/README.md

 [*Slithelink*](https://en.wikipedia.org/wiki/Slitherlink) is another game by Japanese game publisher *Nikoli* (the same guy that brought you *Sudoku*).
 Basically your job is to form a loop around the numbers so that each square has the same number of line segments around it as the number indicated at the center.

-The strategy for solving *Sudoku* and *Slithelink* is to use constraint propagation quickly narrow down our search space for a viable solution.
-After a couple iteration, if we hit a dead end without arriving at a solution, tree search will be activated.
-A random move will be made and we will continue with constraint propagation.
+The strategy for solving *Sudoku* and *Slithelink* is to use Constraint Propagation to quickly narrow down our search space for a viable solution.
+After a couple of iterations, if we hit a dead end without arriving at a solution, we will activate Search and Backtrack.
+A random move will be made and we continue propoagating constraints until a solution is found.

 As for [*Rubik's Cube*](https://en.wikipedia.org/wiki/Rubik%27s_Cube), I wanted to challenge myself to write something in VBA that simulate rendering of an image like those old school 8 bits games.
 All six sides of the cube can be rotated by clicking on the squares on the cube object in specific order (try clicking **A** followed by **B**).
 I also implemented algorithms to solve the cube using the official [seven steps method](http://www.hasbro.com/common/documents/dad2884a1c4311ddbd0b0800200c9a66/F28679A65056900B1029C7B903D50B13.pdf).